Novosibirsk: Route taxi

+The Novosibirsk fixed-route taxi system (marshrutka), which utilizes minibuses, has operated in the city since late 1970s.
+In 1989, the first private carriers appeared after the passage of the Law on Cooperatives.
+There are 56 marshrutkas routes in Novosibirsk.
+In recent years the number of minibus routes in this system have been in decline, generally being replaced with bus routes.

 Economy

 Novosibirsk is a large industrial center.
 The industrial complex consists of 214 large and average-sized industrial enterprises.
 These produce more than two-thirds of all industrial output of the Novosibirsk region.
 Leading industries are aerospace (Chkalov's Novosibirsk Aircraft Plant), nuclear fuel (Novosibirsk Chemical Concentrates Plant), turbo and hydroelectric generators (NPO ELSIB), textile machinery (Textilmach), agriculture machinery (NPO "Sibselmash"), electronics components and devices production (Novosibirsk Factory and Design Bureau of Semiconductor Devices NZPP, OXID Novosibirsk Plant of Radio components), and metallurgy and metalworking (Kuzmina's Novosibirsk Metallurgical Plant, Novosibirsk Tin Plant OJSC, and JSC Plant of Rare Metals).

 According to the television station RBC, Novosibirsk took third place in 2008 in the list of Russian cities most attractive to businesses (in 2007 it was placed thirteenth).

 The Rich Family multi-national retailer was founded in Novosibirsk in 2002 and continues to maintain their headquarters in the city.
 Before the relocation of its headquarters to Ob, S7 Airlines had its head office in Novosibirsk.

 The headquarters of a number of large Russian companies are located in Novosibirsk: